idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

   - Multi Sell job come to my
   - Focus on

-### What are their thoughts on structured interview loops vs. non-structured free-form loops?
+### What about structured vs free form interview loops?

 - External Structured